-462. In the study area, mainly Common Carp, Rui, Silver Carp, Grass Carp, Tilapia, Thai Punti are usually cultured.
-But, these cultured fishes of nearby culture pond are affected badly due to NH_3 gas which is injected or disposed into lagoon water when factory becomes shutdown.
-This happens by seepaging of lagoon water into those culture fish ponds.
+487. In the study area, mainly Common Carp, Rui, Silver Carp, Grass Carp, Tilapia, Thai Punti are usually cultured.
+But, these cultured fishes of nearby culture ponds are affected badly due to NH3 gas which is injected or disposed into lagoon water when factory becomes shutdown.
+Death to fishes and other aquatic organisms occurs by seepaging of lagoon water into those culture fish ponds.
 This event causes death toll to fish largely along with other aquatic organisms.
 Among the fishes, Silver Carp and Common Carps are the most victim as they float on the surface most of the time though other fishes are also affected severely.
 Within two (02) km buffer area from the project site, there are two (02) Beels namely Jeerkuri and Saldah Beel located on the northeast of the site.
-The Jeerkuri Beel was fragmented into ponds where fishes are being cultured but was passively affected by discharge of NH_3 into the lagoon.
+The Jeerkuri Beel was fragmented into ponds where fishes are being cultured but was passively affected by discharge of NH3 into the lagoon.
 On the other hand, the Saldah is a seasonal Beel that contains water for nine (09) months and is abundant with small indigenous species of fish.
 The production of culture fish increased in the last 18 months due to lockout of fertilizer factory.